An update on this post that includes specific examples is now available here: “How to Include ‘Spanish’ on Your Resumes–A Specific Example.”

 Second, be honest about your level.
 If you say you’re fluent and then stutter through an answer to an interview question that’s asked in Spanish, that undermines everything on your resume–not just the descriptor you chose for your language fluency.
 If it appears that you lied about your Spanish language skills, then potential employers might assume you lied or exaggerated about other items on your resume (even if it was an innocent mistake brought about by not knowing how to best describe your own language level).

 Finally, because ranking your own Spanish fluency level can be entirely subjective, I recommend paying $25 to use Pearson’s Versant test to evaluate your proficiency.
 It will produce a valid, reliable, objective ranking of your level so you can confidently & accurately claim that you speak at a “novice high” or “intermediate mid” or “advanced low” level (there are a total of 8 fluency levels for which Versant tests).

 Versant is a great affordable way to get an objective evaluation that you can use when you’re preparing your resume and want to be sure to include your Spanish language skills!

 In your third, fourth, and fifth drafts of your resume, consider eliminating the “skills” section and integrating those skills throughout your resume in a way that illustrates your proficiency.
-For help, contact me: email@example.com
+For a specific example of how to do this, see my post, “How to Include ‘Spanish’ on Your Resumes–A Specific Example.”
+For help, contact me: firstname.lastname@example.org

 Darcy Lear is a career coach specializing in job search documents, professional school applications, and interview preparation.
 For one-on-one support in preparing for your job search or to set up a campus workshop, contact Darcy: email@example.com